 Fishing skipper reports loss of snapper

-The Ministry for Primary Industries (MPI) is investigating the actions of a commercial fishing skipper who reported losing an estimated 750kg of fish, off the west coast of Coromandel Peninsula this morning (10 November).
+The Ministry for Primary Industries (MPI) is pleased with the actions of a commercial fishing skipper who reported a large accidental loss of fish, southeast of Great Barrier Island while still at sea earlier in the week.

 MPI District Compliance Manager North Harbour Mike Simmons says a vessel skipper reported losing 2 tonnes of snapper between Great Barrier and Cuvier islands, as the result of a torn trawl net on Sunday night (27 September).

 The 2 tonnes of snapper will be reported against the fishing company’s quota and will not be able to be fished this season.

 The crew worked for 3 hours to retrieve as much of the lost catch as possible.

 Mr Simmons says commercial fishers reporting accidental losses of fish at sea is very important for managing New Zealand’s fisheries sustainably.